Jocatins/react-redux-typescript/README.md

 7] Create an index.js file that will

--   export the all the actionCreators
+-   export all the actionCreators
 -   export the store
 -   export the reducers

+8] Use logic/ functions in the applications with the aid of bindActionCreators from 'redux'